 Spring Birding Festivals

-The Maine coast, with its protected bays, islands and estuaries, offers a unique and incredibly beautiful environment for spring birdwatching.
-Maine is on the Atlantic flyway and spring offers dedicated birders the first sight of Warblers, Vireos, Orioles, Flycatchers, Canada Geese and other seasonal visitors on their way north.
-The Wings, Waves & Woods Festival in Deer Isle and Stonington, from May 18 to 20, is an annual gathering for dedicated birders.
-On the schedule are boat trips to Seal Island, with a good chance of sighting Atlantic Puffins, Razorbills, Common Murres, Black Guillemots, and Great Cormorants.
-From May 31 to June 3, the Acadia Birding Festival on Mount Desert Island offers speakers, bird walks and an offshore trip.
-For more information, check out the Maine Birding Trail website.
+Maine is on the Atlantic flyway and every spring, dedicated birders can catch the first sighting of warblers, vireos, orioles, flycatchers, Canada geese and other seasonal visitors on their way north.
+Thanks to its protected bays, islands and estuaries, the Maine coast offers a unique and beautiful environment for spring birdwatching.
+Feathers over Freeport, which runs this year on April 27 and 28, 2019, celebrates early arrivals with a two-day festival.
+On Saturday, April 27, birdwatchers flock to Bradbury Mountain State Park.
+The next day, everyone heads to Wolfe's Neck Woods State Park.
+There are hawk-watching workshops, an osprey watch and two days’ worth of family-friendly activities.
+The Wings, Waves & Woods Festival in Deer Isle and Stonington, from May 17 to 19, is an annual gathering for dedicated birders.
+On the schedule are boat trips to Seal Island, with a good chance of sighting Atlantic puffins, razorbills, common murres, black guillemots, and great cormorants.
+From May 30 to June 2, the Acadia Birding Festival on Mount Desert Island offers speakers, bird walks and an offshore trip.
+Go to Visit Maine for details on the Maine Birding Trail.